 Walking can increase your focus, energy, executive functioning, and may even improve your memory and creativity.

-Moreover, you can use your 60-minute walls as a time to unplug from screens and technology and give your brain a much-needed break from the stress of work, news, etc.
+Moreover, you can use your 60-minute walls as a time to unplug from screens and technology and give your brain a much-needed break from the stresses of life.

-How Many Calories Do You Burn Walking an Hour a Day?
+How Many Calories Can You Burn By Walking For an Hour Each Day?

-The number of calories depends on a number of factors including, your body weight and composition, your walking speed, the distance you cover, the terrain, incline, and whether you carry any extra weight (for example, a backpack or if you wear a weighted vest).
+The number of calories you will burn depends on a number of factors including, your body weight and composition, your walking speed, the distance you cover, the terrain, incline, and whether you carry any extra weight (for example, a backpack or weighted vest).

 The more you weigh, the faster and further you walk, and the steeper the incline, the more calories you will burn on your walk.
 With that said, there are ways to estimate the number of calories you burn walking an hour a day.